HakuLess/freeline/README.md

 cd freeline
 ./gradlew install

-do with your own project
+Then do with your own project

+cd your own project
+./gradlew initFreeline -Pmirror(Needed for module flavor)
 ````

 ## TODO